gdamdam/sumo/README.md

 # Sumo 0.1
-APP for semantic analysis of web articles.
+Sumo it's a tool for the semantic analysis of web articles.
-It extracts main text from a web article url, extracting frequency words and entities.
-It run also some automatic summarization algorithms, like Luhn.
-The results are stored in a mongodb allowing the extraction of the cluster of articles about the same topic.
+It extracts the content from an article web page and analyzing it an returning: frequency words, entity recognition, automatic summarization.
+It returns also the releted articles previously analized, using the term vector distance.

 ## Main requirements